-- Make sufficient effort to maintain passing grades in all courses. - IF a student is failing two classes, two consecutive weeks, they will become ineligible to participate in games/meets/matches during that week. - The ineligible list will be updated no later than 9:00 a.m. each Tuesday of the week after the first inter-school contest of a given season. - The coach or sponsor of any activity the student participates in will contact students whose eligibility is in jeopardy, or who has become ineligible, and insure that the parent(s) are notified also. - Once a student is determined to be ineligible, the student will not become eligible again until the next Tuesday, when the updated ineligibility list is prepared, and the student in no longer failing two classes, two consecutive weeks.
+- 1. Make sufficient effort to maintain passing grades in all courses. - 2 If a student is failing two classes after the second week of the quarter, they will become ineligible to participate in games/meets/matches during that week. - 3 The ineligible list will be updated each Friday. - The coach or sponsor of any activity the student participates in will contact students whose eligibility is in jeopardy, or who has become ineligible, and insure that the parent(s) are notified also. - 5 Once a student is determined to be ineligible, the student will not become eligible again until the next Monday, when the updated ineligibility list is prepared, and the student is no longer failing two classes.